Noise Levels in Adams Center, NY | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 273 Adams Center residents, or 10.6%, live above that level.
 By land area, 18.7% of Adams Center is above 55 dBA.

 Average noise levels for Adams Center residents, grouped by direction from the center of Adams Center.
-Western Adams Center carries the highest population-weighted average; Eastern Adams Center carries the lowest.
-Just 2% of residents in Eastern Adams Center live in blocks above the EPA's 55 dBA threshold, a fifth of the share in Western Adams Center.
+The highest population-weighted average is in northeastern Adams Center; the lowest is in southern Adams Center, where just 1% of residents live in blocks above the EPA's 55 dBA threshold, a fifth of the share in the loudest section.

 Quiet office